The ins and outs of a Cash Flow Statement

-Reflecting the payments from customers and payments to suppliers.
+Also known as cash flow from operating activities, it reflects the payments from customers and payments to suppliers.
 This section also includes payments to employees (think of them as a supplier to the business), rents and other running costs.
 Operating Cashflow forecasts assist in instilling the discipline of regularly reviewing debtors and collectors positions and following up on delays for early warning signs of customer financial distress or dissatisfaction with service/products provided.

 2. Investing Cash Flow

-3. Financing Cashflow
+3. Financing Cash Flow

-Reflects the payments to and from suppliers of capital to the business including debt drawdowns and repayments, interest, equity investment, share buyback, and dividends.
+Also known as cash flow from financing activities, it reflects the payments to and from suppliers of capital to the business including debt drawdowns and repayments, interest, equity investment, share buyback, and dividends.

 Each section should net off inflows and outflows to show the generation or application of cash in the key segments.
 The cash flow statement should reconcile with the business bank account at the end of each month.
-The P&L via accruals and the Balance Sheet carry the differences in timing between costs incurred and cash payments (P&L) as well as the store of asset value (Balance Sheet).
+The P&L via accruals (income statement) and the Balance Sheet carry the differences in timing between costs incurred and cash payments (P&L) as well as the store of asset value (Balance Sheet).
 Asset usage via depreciation charges then flows through to the P&L.

 Operating cash flow section is relatively straight forward in its interpretation and summarises the cash position from normal operations.
 Obviously, a healthy margin is expected if trading conditions and collections are performing well and the business pricing model is generating appropriate returns.
 Key drivers of negative returns in this area can stem from accelerated creditor payments, delayed collections from debtors or poor pricing practices.
 The statement should be a granular as required by the nature of each business and facilitate issue identification.